CTPSSTAFF/existing-inequities/README.md

   * We reviewed clustering results and determined that to be considered an essential place in this analysis, the cluster would have to contain at least two types of destinations (health/civic/food) and there are at least five destinations represented in the cluster.
   * Essentail places are represented by the most central destination in the cluster and is weighted by the number of destinations contained in the cluster.

+* **Higher Education Opportunities**: Higher education opportutnies are idenfied by colleges and universities within MPO municipalities where more than 50% of undergraduates live off-campus and there is graduate enrollment.
+Enrollment data is from the National Center for Education Statistics for the fall semester of the 2020-21 AY.
+Joining enrollment data to location data happens here: [`/analysis/DestDataPrep_3_HigherEd.R`](https://github.com/CTPSSTAFF/existing-inequities/blob/main/analysis/DestDataPrep_3_HigherEd.R) Higher education destinations are weighted by enrollment.

 * **Parks and Open Space**:

     * **Open Space**: